|Date||Aircraft||Route of Flight||Time (hrs)||Total (hrs)|

 A litany of NOTAMs for Williamsport Regional Airport (KIPT) represented a rotating closure of runways and taxiways that was carefully orchestrated to keep the airport open to landing traffic.
 Access to my favorite breakfast stop, Cloud 9, would not be affected by the ongoing runway and taxiway work.
 However, the closure of the east ramp to transient parking just might.

 A call to the FBO that morning confirmed the problem.
 "They'll send you here for parking.
 If our courtesy car is available, you can use that to get to the other side of the airport for breakfast.
-Otherwise, you'll have to hoof it around the airport perimeter fence or call a taxi."
+Otherwise, you'll have to call a taxi."

-"So," I said, catching Tom's eye as I summarized the situation in my own words, "Getting to the restaurant will be a crap shoot depending on whether your courtesy car is available."
+"So realistically," I said, catching Tom's eye as I summarized the situation in my own words, "Getting to the restaurant will be a crap shoot depending on whether your courtesy car is available."
+I was not going to pay for a taxi ride to the other side of the airport.

 The fellow laughed.
 "Yup, that's pretty much it."